 If you aren’t married but own your home and want to leave it to your children, it’s possible that the tax-free threshold could increase to £450,000.
 This reduces the amount of tax needed to be paid by your children, but it does not mean they are exempt from paying it – unless, of course, the value of your estate is less than £450,000.

-Talking about what happens to your assets after you pass away is never easy, but at Wills Services, we’re here to listen to your needs and help explain your options in a simple manner, so that you know exactly how to financially protect your loved ones and your valued assets.
+Talking about what happens to your assets if you need to go into a care home or even after you pass away is never easy, but at Wills Services, we’re here to listen to your needs and help explain your options in a simple manner, so that you know exactly how to financially protect your loved ones and your valued assets.